codesport/admin-panel/README.md

 ## React Coding Conventions
 In React, functional and class compoennts are declared using `PascalCase` (i.e., **must** have a capital letter).
 Methods, functions within functional components, variables, and constants are declared using `camelCase` (i.e., first letter is lowercase).

-Technically you can have all your  components in 1 file, however, for manageabilty, React developers prefer to have one component per file and use import statements when components need to be resused.
+Technically you can have all your  components in 1 file, however, for manageabilty, React developers prefer to have one component per file and use import and export statements to assemble an application.

-React components

 Refer to the Reacts documentation for more info on [conventions and use](https://reactjs.org/docs/components-and-props.html).